 The first step takes place when the conduit is created.
 The second step is repeated many times over the life of a multi-seller conduit as transactions or assets are added, removed, amended or mature.
-For a single-seller conduit, the analysis may only occur once when the conduit is created as these programs are intended to fund a single asset type.
-For securities arbitrage conduits it also may occur only once as the securities portfolio management rules are usually defined when the conduit is created.
+For a single-seller conduit, the analysis may only occur when the conduit is created as these programs are intended to fund a single asset type.